tokamak-network/Tokamak-ZkEVM/README.md

   5. **Prove**

-      A. Select the following options for the instance-1-1 of the application-1.
+      a.
+Select the following options for the instance-1-1 of the application-1.

       - Which circuit-specific reference string will you use? `[Workspace]/UniGro16js/resource/circuits/schnorr_prove/crs_schnorr_prove.crs`